lilybarrett/find-your-zen-react-360/README.md

 The project I'll guide you through is a virtual reality app which allows the user to choose his or her immersive meditation environment, each of which comes with its own mantra inspired by the very excellent show ["The Good Place."](https://www.nbc.com/the-good-place?nbc=1) In case you need it for reference, my final source code is [here](https://github.com/lilybarrett/find-your-zen).

-This content, and more like it, are on my blog at lilydbarrett.com.
+This content and more like it are on my blog at [lilydbarrett.com](http://lilydbarrett.com/).

 ### About React VR